AplaProject/apla-docs-en/source/topics/script.rst

 Parameters:

- * *Id int* - identifier of the signature to be changed,
+     * *Id int* - identifier of the signature to be changed.
- * *Value string* - a string containing new parameters,
+     * *Value string* - a string containing new parameters.
      * *Conditions string* - new condition for changing the signature parameters.

 Import